 3. Data storage on the batch layer - AVAILABLE

-4. MapReduce and Batch Processing - AVAILABLE
+4. Batch layer: scalability - AVAILABLE

 5. Batch layer: Abstraction and composition - AVAILABLE